nodedge/nodedge/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-nodedge could always use more documentation, whether as part of the
+Nodedge could always use more documentation, whether as part of the
-official nodedge docs, in docstrings, or even on the web in blog posts,
+official Nodedge docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/nodedge/nodedge/issues.
+The best way to send feedback is to file an issue at `Nodedge issues page <https://github.com/nodedge/nodedge/issues>`_.

 If you are proposing a feature: